Cross-correlations of the Cosmic Neutrino Background: HR-DEMNUni simulation analysis: Introduction

+In previous work~\cite{Hernandez-Molinero:2022zoo,Hernandez-Molinero_2024} we showed that gravitational effects can modify the helicity distribution of cosmic background neutrinos, thus altering the expected capture rates in neutrino detectors.
+Such experiments could reveal the fundamental nature of neutrinos, specifically, whether they are Dirac or Majorana particles, by measuring the average capture rate.
+If neutrinos are Dirac particles, only left-handed states will be detected; however, if they are Majorana, both left- and right-handed neutrinos contribute to the signal~\cite{Long_2014,Roulet:2018fyh,Hernandez-Molinero:2022zoo}.
+Given the importance of such a possible discovery, it is worth exploring in detail the possible angular dependence of this signal.

-In order to explore the angular dependence of cosmic neutrino background signals we have produced full-sky maps of Cold Dark Matter (CDM), Weak Lensing (WL) convergence, neutrino density, neutrino velocity, and neutrino deflection angle along with all cross-correlations.
+In this paper, in order to quantify the angular dependence of cosmic neutrino background signals, we have produced full-sky maps of Cold Dark Matter (CDM) density, neutrino density, neutrino velocity, Weak Lensing (WL) accounting for the contribution from CDM and neutrinos, and neutrino deflection angle along with all their cross-correlations.
 We will demonstrate the angular dependence of these signals and identify where they are maximal.
 This, in turn, will provide clues for discovering the nature of neutrinos from observations of the sky.

+Correlations of large-scale structure and neutrino signals have been studied before.
+Ref.~\cite{Michney} used analytical considerations to show that the C$_{\nu}$B exhibits a Sachs-Wolfe effects.
+Ref.~\cite{Hannestad} solved the Boltzman equation to compute the anisotropy of the C$_{\nu}$B in linear theory, including the effect of gravitational lensing in neutrinos of masses $0.1$ eV.
+Ref.~\cite{Tully} computes the anisotropies in the C$_{\nu}$B using Boltzmann codes to solve its hierarchy and exploring several line-of-sight integrations, finding measurable anisotropies.
+Finally, Ref.~\cite{Elbers} used a constrained numerical simulation of dark matter within $200$ h$^{-1}$ Mpc of the Milky Way to trace the trajectories of neutrinos as they passed through the dark matter towards the Earth.